KingFelix/Emerald/readme.md

 All is grace, Jesse

 ## Make a PR
 Think you have an article that would be interesting to my audience?
 Find a typo that you can't get over?
-I've included a Gitpod link below that makes PRs very easy and some information about how to use my sites Jekyll theme.
+I've included a Gitpod link below.

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/KingFelix/emerald)